d-koppenhagen/k9n.dev/blog/2020-01-angular-scully.md

 This is great.
 We have efficiently pre-rendered normal dynamic content!
 And that was it for today.
-With the shown examples, it's possible create a full-fledged website with Scully.
+With the shown examples, it's possible to create a full-fledged website with Scully.

-> Did you know that **this blogpost** and the overall website your are right now reading has also been created using _Scully_?
+> Did you know that **this blogpost** and the overall website you are right now reading has also been created using _Scully_?
 > Feel free to check out the sources at:
 > [github.com/d-koppenhagen/k9n.dev](https://github.com/d-koppenhagen/k9n.dev)

-If you you want to follow all the development steps in detail, check out my provided github repository [scully-blog-example](https://github.com/d-koppenhagen/scully-blog-example).
+If you want to follow all the development steps in detail, check out my provided Github repository [scully-blog-example](https://github.com/d-koppenhagen/scully-blog-example).

 ## Conclusion

 Scully is an awesome tool if you need a pre-rendered Angular SPA where all routes can be accessed immediately without loading the whole app at once.
-This is a great benefit for users as they don’t need to wait until the whole bunch of JavaScript has been downloaded to their devices.
+This is a great benefit for users as they don’t need to wait until the bunch of JavaScript has been downloaded to their devices.
-Visitors and **search engines** have instantly access to the sites information.
+Visitors and **search engines** have instantly access to the sites' information.
-Furthermore, _Scully_ offers a way to create very easily a blog and renders all posts written in markdown.
+Furthermore, _Scully_ offers a way to create very easily a blog and renders all posts written in Markdown.
 It will handle and pre-render dynamic routes by fetching API data from placeholders and visiting every route filled by this placeholder.

-Compared to "classic" pre-rending by using [Angular Universal](https://angular.io/guide/universal), _Scully_ is much easier to use and it doesn't require you to write a specific flavor of Angular.
+Compared to "classic" pre-rending by using [Angular Universal](https://angular.io/guide/universal), _Scully_ is much easier to use, and it doesn't require you to write a specific flavor of Angular.
-Also _Scully_ can easily pre-render hybrid Angular apps or Angular apps with plugins like jQuery in comparison to Angular Universal.
+Also, _Scully_ can easily pre-render hybrid Angular apps or Angular apps with plugins like jQuery in comparison to Angular Universal.
 If you want to compare _Scully_ with Angular Universal in detail, check out the blog post from Sam Vloeberghs: [Scully or Angular Universal, what is the difference?](https://samvloeberghs.be/posts/scully-or-angular-universal-what-is-the-difference)

 If you want to dig a bit deeper into the features _Scully_ offers, check out my [second article](/blog/2020-03-dig-deeper-into-scully-ssg).